 After the pharmacological discussion above, Serc could be expected to be effective in any peripheral vestibular disorder, not just Meniere’s disease.

-Opioids often cause constipation, and medications that cause constipation generally reduce dizziness as well.
+Opioids often cause constipation, and medications that cause constipation generally reduce dizziness.

 Steroids for vestibular disorders

-Corticosteroids such as decadron have been recommended for the treatment of Meniere’s disease and vestibular neuritis, in both cases, in an attempt to reduce the duration of a vertiginous episode.
+Corticosteroids such as decadron have been recommended to treat Meniere’s disease and vestibular neuritis in both cases in an attempt to reduce the duration of a vertiginous episode.